TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 ### No monitor

+Note: This process changed with Raspberry Pi OS Bookworm and this section needs a revision.
+See <https://raspberrypi.stackexchange.com/questions/144850/> for details.

 If you have a Raspberry Pi and do not have a monitor there is a way!
 Maybe you went on vacation and could not fit a monitor in your luggage.
 Maybe you ordered some cables and are waiting for them to arrive.
 Maybe you are working on a project that will never use a traditional monitor.
 Do not fear!
 There is a way!

-I am using a Debian based GNU/Linux machine for this section.
+I am using a Debian-based GNU/Linux machine for this section.
 If you are using another operating system, the process will be different.

 I flashed the Raspberry Pi OS onto a MicroSD card for the RPi.
 My sd card is sdc.
 Your device might be different.

 ```
-dd if=2021-03-04-raspios-buster-armhf.img of=/dev/sdc bs=4096 status=progress
+sudo dd if=2021-03-04-raspios-buster-armhf.img of=/dev/sdc bs=4096 status=progress
 ```

 I need to add wireless info and enabled ssh before first boot.